Project-Counter/cop5/source/03-specifications/03-counter-report-common-attributes-and-elements.rst

 YOP
 """

 Analyzing collection usage by the age of the content is also desired.
-The YOP usage attribute represents the year of publication, and it must be tracked for all Investigations, Requests and Access Denied metrics in the Title and Item Reports.
+The YOP report attribute represents the year of publication, and it must be tracked for all Investigations, Requests and Access Denied metrics in the Title and Item Reports.
 The table below lists the Host_Types and reports the YOP attribute applies to.

 Table 3.w (below): YOP Values